University of Excellence

 The Institutional Strategy: TUM Agenda 2030

 Agenda 2030 is centered around the development of talent and competencies on all levels.
 This is reflected in the realignment of engineering education to embrace the concept of human-centered engineering (approx. 31 million euros), integrated into massive restructuring efforts in the humanities and social sciences and the establishment of the interdisciplinary institutes for Technology Design, Data Science and Life Long Learning.
 By re-anchoring the idea of "German engineering", with its sterling reputation, within the process of societal transformation, TUM is blazing a new trail in the German university landscape.
-The Munich Center for Technology in Society (MCTS), established after the success in the 2012 Excellence Initiative, will play a key role in that regard.

 The new governance structures will bring about extensive substantive and organizational changes to promote a stronger international presence and more interdisciplinary activity: The familiar 15 departments will be replaced by seven schools that will widen TUM's radius of action at the interfaces of the classical disciplines.
 With the TUM Innovation Networks (16 million euros), research-driven thematic areas will be established to place the focus of engineering and medical research on the big challenges facing society.
 TUM's successful medical activities (University hospital rechts der Isar, German Heart Center) will be positioned within a matrix structure encompassing the full range of fields covered by TUM, along with medical research conducted outside academia.